mathildegrimal/mds-discord-bot/README.md

 #### Add other commands

+You have to read first how to create commands [here](https://discordjs.guide/interactions/slash-commands.html#registering-slash-commands)
 To create new commands, add a file in the folder commands with the command you want to add.
 A command is basically like this :
 ```typescript